astanin/notch/README.md

  * a header-only C++11 library

- * without extra dependencies (CBLAS dependency is optional)
+ * with no extra dependencies (CBLAS dependency is optional)

  * cross-platform (Linux and Windows)